 Patagonia is an ideal hiking destination for people of all ages looking to immerse themselves in nature.
 Awe-inspiring beauty awaits around every corner of your hike, however, the sublime landscapes of Patagonia can require navigating rugged terrain by foot.

-While the overall safety of your hiking trip to this region can vary based on the trails you choose, a basic level of fitness, consistent hydration, and proper equipment are recommended.
-If you’re on a Jeep Safari through Patagonia, you’ll be equipped with hiking poles and provided with trek routes that are tailored to your level of fitness, challenge preference, and mobility.
+While the overall safety of your Patagonia adventure tour to this region can vary based on the trails you choose, a basic level of fitness, consistent hydration, and proper equipment are recommended.
+If you’re on a Overland Safari through Patagonia, you’ll be equipped with hiking poles and provided with trek routes that are tailored to your level of fitness, challenge preference, and mobility.

 RECOMMENDED FITNESS LEVEL FOR HIKING IN PATAGONIA